 Magic is the perfect for disguises, distractions, and writer's block.

 Though he wasn't powerful enough to disguise them all, Murt was able to cast an enchantment over himself and his brother.
 Dennis would have to wait outside.

 He never got to do any of the fun stuff.

 Goom and Murt thanked Fewla for her help, and Dennis sat down and pouted behind a tree stump.

 Fewla trotted off back in the direction they'd come from, and the brothers walked into the beer hall.
 They opened the door to a cartoony scene.

-Think-muscled men grabbed beer wenches by their wastes and pulled them onto their laps, drunk gnomes fell from their high chairs, and angry orcs slammed mugs into the faces of other angry orcs.
+Thick-muscled men grabbed beer wenches by their waists and pulled them onto their laps, drunk gnomes fell from their high chairs, and angry orcs slammed mugs into the faces of other angry orcs.

 Goom and Murt, enchanted to appear as men, walked in and found a couple of seats at the bar.